Lecture 4 - Data Wrangling

 Look for boot messages that are not shared between your past three reboots (see

-flag).
+journalctl’s-bflag).
 Break this task down into multiple steps.
 First, find a way to get just the logs from the past three boots.
-There may be an applicable flag on the tool you use to extract the boot logs, or you can usesed '0,/STRING/d'
+There may be an applicable flag on the tool you use to extract the boot logs, or you can usesed '0,/STRING/d'to remove all lines previous to one that matchesSTRING.
+Next, remove any parts of the line that always varies (like the timestamp).
+Then, de-duplicate the input lines and keep a count of each one (uniqis your friend).
+And finally, eliminate any line whose count is 3 (since it was shared among all the boots).Functionality not available on WSL.
+Will update as soon as I move to a full-fledged Linux system.

 -